 Do I need to be a member to take LLI courses?

 Membership is required in order to take courses.
-Annual membership is $120and allows a member to take up to 6 courses a semester.
-This does not include books, transportation, entrance fees, or special events fees.
+Annual membership is $120.
+This does not include books, transportation, entrance fees, or special events fees, and allows a member to take an unlimited number of courses a semester.

 Do I need to be retired to join LLI?